stuartsierra/clojure-hadoop/README.txt

 RUNNING THE EXAMPLES

-After running "mvn assembly:assembly", copy the file from
+After building, copy the file from

     target/clojure-hadoop-${VERSION}-examples.jar